 - The ability to generate threat without having to worry about being rage starved.

-- Being able to Cleanse.
+- Able to Cleanse.

-While we don’t have a traditional Taunt ability, there are a couple of ways to monitor and regain aggro:
+While we don’t have a traditional taunt ability, there are a couple of ways to monitor and regain aggro:

 - We can use Blessing of Protection on whomever has aggro, allowing us the opportunity to generate enough threat to maintain aggro when the bubble either wears off or is cancelled by the player.

-- We can use items such as Masterwork Target Dummy from Engineering that makes all mobs in the vicinity focus on it until its dead, allowing for you to generate some additional threat or for your group to burn the mobs down while they’re focused on the Masterwork Target Dummy.
+- We can use items such as Masterwork Target Dummy from Engineering that makes all mobs in the vicinity focus on it until it’s dead, allowing for you to generate some additional threat or for your group to burn the mobs down while they’re focused on the Masterwork Target Dummy.